Want to know more about Digital Payments?

 This is especially helpful when it comes to recurring payments.
 When customers don’t update their credit card details on file before they expire, this can cause scheduled payments to fail.
 Your AR team then has to get in contact with the customer to request an updated payment method.
 The time it takes to wait for a response from the customer further slows down the payment—and your cash flow.

-Compared to card payments and wire transfers where you can receive the funds the same day the payment was made, ACH processing times can feel slow.
+Compared to card payments and wire transfers where you can receive the funds the same day the payment was made, the ACH payment processing time can feel slow.
 It takes a few days (between two to five business days) for an ACH payment to reach your account.

 Nacha does offer same-day ACH payments, but they cost more to initiate than regular ACH.